public art

 Male and female figures emerge from the natural contours out of a polished granite slab.

-Located in Victoria Park, this sculpture and its surrounding path represents the creative outcome of collaborative community art process inviting bereaved parents to express the love felt for child...
+Located in Victoria Park, this sculpture and its surrounding path represents the creative outcome of a collaborative community art process inviting bereaved parents to express the love felt for chi...

 This artwork is positioned at the south end of William Griffin parking lot on the west side of the foot bridge over the river.
 Working with the theme of city grid to natural patterning, the artis...